lionelmace/ibmcloud-labs/labs/Lab CF - Create TODO web application/README.md

   git push
   ```

-1. Watch the build pipeline processing your commit and deploying a new version of your app.
+1. Watch the Delivery Pipeline processing your commit and deploying a new version of your app.

 Congratulations!
 You completed this lab.
 You can get familiar with the application code content.